actris-cloudnet/dataportal-docs/sites/vimpeli.md

 # Vimpeli

-Vimpeli is part of weather radar network of Finnish Meteorological Institute (FMI).
+Vimpeli (VIM) is a weather radar site located on Lakeaharju hill in Vimpeli, Western Finland.
+The site was established in 2005 as part of the weather radar network of the Finnish Meteorological Institute (FMI).

 ## Links